Saurabh-Suchak/Analysis-of-Algorithm/Programming_Assignment/string_edit/readme.md

 word1= "doingthisdp"
 word2= "dwingthedp"

+Output -
+Change 'o' to 'w
+Change 'i' to 'e
+Delete 's

-Output - the minimum edits required are 3
+minimum edits required are 3

 Here 3 edits are required to make the spelling correct and match the two words
 - Edit 1 : replace 'w' with 'o' in the second string